asurak/algoliasearch-client-readme-generator/include/templates/README.md

 <% if swift? -%>
 **&lt;Welcome Objective-C developers&gt;**

-In July 2015, we released a new version of our Swift client able to work with Swift and Objective-C.
+In July 2015, we released a new version of our Swift client, able to work with Swift and Objective-C. As of version 3 (April 2016), Swift has become the reference implementation for both Swift and Objective-C projects.

 If you were using our Objective-C client, [read the migration guide](https://github.com/algolia/algoliasearch-client-swift/wiki/Migration-guide-from-Objective-C-to-Swift-API-Client).

-The Objective-C API Client is still supported and can be found [here](https://github.com/algolia/algoliasearch-client-objc).
+The [Objective-C API Client](https://github.com/algolia/algoliasearch-client-objc) is no longer under active development.
+It is still supported for bug fixes, but will not receive new features.

 **&lt;/Welcome Objective-C developers&gt;**
-<% end -%>

-<% if objc? -%>
+<% elsif objc? -%>
-**&lt;Welcome Swift developers&gt;**

-In June 2015, we release our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift).

-It is able to work with Swift and Objective-C. If you plan to use Swift in your project, please use it since we don't support Swift in our Objective-C API Client.
+**WARNING: Deprecated.** In July 2015, we released our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift), able to work with Swift and Objective-C. As of version 3 (April 2016), Swift has become the reference implementation for both Swift and Objective-C projects.

-The Objective-C API Client is still supported and updated.
+*This Objective-C API Client is no longer under active development.* It is still supported for bug fixes, but will not receive new features.

-**&lt;/Welcome Swift developers&gt;**
-<% end -%>
+<% end # swift? / objc? -%>

 <%#    ************************** INTRO ********************************** %>